 These dates are the perfect way to drop a bit of cash to show your significant other just how much you care.
 With active and cultural options, both inside and out, these are perfect dates for the established couple or just a very impressive first date!

-Combine your workout and a date all into one fun afternoon.
+Combine your workout and a date outing into one fun afternoon.
 Climb Nashville is a superb indoor climbing facility with locations in both East and West Nashville.
-While there are numerous options available, the best bet for first timers looking to enjoy a full day of activity together is the intro package.
-For $27.50 (East Nashville) or $29.50 (West Nashville), you get a day pass, gear and a belay lesson.
-The more experienced climbing couple can get a day pass with gear for $18.50 (East) or $$20.50 (West).
-Belay on!
+While there are numerous options available, the best bet for first-timers looking to enjoy a full day of activity together is a day pass with gear.
+For $18 (East Nashville) or $23 (West Nashville), you get a day pass, harness and shoes.
+Additional options such as belay lessons, chalk bags, helmets and more.

 Pickin’ Parties at Warner Parks

-Enjoy great bluegrass music under the light of a full summer moon at the Pickin’ Parties at Warner Parks.
+Enjoy great bluegrass music under the light of a full summer moon at the Full Moon Pickin’ Parties at Warner Parks.
 Musicians and music lovers alike are invited to enjoy this beloved Nashville tradition in one of its most beautiful settings.
 On Friday nights closest to the full moon from May to October, head out to enjoy beautiful music floating through the air.
-Admission is $20 in advance, $25 at the gate.
+Admission is $20 in advance and $25 at the gate (if you’re an avid goer, you can nab your season pass to all six Pickin’ Parties for $100).
 All funds raised by the Pickin’ Parties go directly toward protecting Warner Parks, as well as funding educational programs and special projects that benefit park-goers of all ages!

-Stand-up paddle boarding (SUP) has become quite popular, likely because it is such an approachable activity for all ages and fitness levels.
+Stand-up paddleboarding (SUP) has become quite popular, likely because it is such an approachable activity for all ages and fitness levels.
 Nashville has several places to put in if you have your own board, but for those needing to rent, Nashville Paddle Company and Paddle Up Nashville offer great pricing options.
 You will want to reserve a spot in advance, as warm days can get incredibly busy.
-For $20 to $25 each, you and your date can have fun getting outside and enjoying this beautiful spring!
+Starting at $26 for your first hour, you and your date can have fun getting outside and enjoying this beautiful spring and summer on the water!

-For those wishing to enjoy the water with less risk of getting wet, a canoeing date may be just right for you.
+For those wishing to enjoy the water with less risk of getting wet, a canoeing or kayaking date may be just right for you.
 Cruise along the Harpeth River with a craft from Tip-A-Canoe.
 The rental company makes the process very easy — all you need to do is paddle!
 Pricing varies based on group size, but we recommend a double or group date, as it will lessen the cost.
-For roughly $40 a canoe, you and that cute guy from the office can spend the day paddling gently down the stream.
+For $49.95 a canoe or $30 a kayak, you and your date can spend the day enjoying the sights while floating down the river.

-Leap into a good time with a night at Sky High Sports.
-Friday and Saturday nights, the trampoline park has a Jump After Dark special from 8 p.m. to 11 p.m.
-For $15 each, you can bounce and dance with laser, disco and party lights.
-Get a little competitive and a lot flirty while playing glow-in-the-dark dodgeball.
+Leap into a good time with a night at DEFY Nashville in Brentwood.
+For $14.50 each (for a one-hour “flight” ticket), you can bounce around a trapeze, stunt fall, ninja obstacle course, foam pits and wall tramp.
+Get a little competitive with the ninja obstacle course and extreme dodgeball.
 This is the date night for the active couple who isn’t afraid to be silly to have a great time together!

 The Escape Room

-Nashville is home to two premier Escape Rooms (East Iris Drive and Third Avenue North).
+Nashville is home to three premier Escape Rooms (Downtown, Berry Hill and Opry Mills).
 Test your leadership and teamwork skills as you solve the puzzle in front of you.
 There are several different options of puzzles to choose from, but all will challenge you and your date to work together – a great first test for any relationship.
-You will need to reserve your spaces in advance and can choose to pay per person ($28 each) and be in a room with other people you don’t know or simply reserve the entire room for a dozen friends ($336 total).
+You will need to reserve your spaces in advance and can choose to pay per person (starting at $32.99 each) to join a random group or simply reserve the entire room for a dozen friends ($336 total).

 Explore Nashville’s Culture